upenn-cis198/homework2/README.md

 ```

 ## Assignment

 We will be creating a command line utility similar to the Linux command `find`.
-That is, given a directory `root_dir` and a regular
+That is, given a directory `root_dir`, your program will recursively search `root_dir` and all its subdirectories to find files which match a set of given criteria.

-expression pattern: `pattern`, your program will recusively go through `root_dir` and all it's sub-directories finding file
-names which match `pattern`.
+I have the following 3 goals in mind for this assignment:

+1. Working with a good data model (defining a `struct` to represent files) (see **Data Model** below)

+2. Handling errors robustly (e.g., don't just crash if you can't read a file or directory) (see **Handling Errors** below)

+3. Basic interaction with the operating system (file input, system calls, and command line arguments with `structopt`)

+As always, please ask on Piazza if you get stuck or blocked!
+There are no stupid questions -- you can always ask anonymously.

+### Overview

+The user runs your program and specifies some criteria (command line arguments) for which files they want to find.
+The criteria that you choose to allow will be up to you; I would like you to be creative in deciding what data model you want to use for files.
+For example, you could allow the user to match only files, only directories, only files whose size is above a certain value, or whose names contain special characters.
+However, you should at least support returning all files whose name matches a regular expression.
 Example:
 ```bash
 > cargo run -- -p ".*\.rs" -d .src/